MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/kyphosis.md

- #`Kyphosis`: Data on a Post-Operative Spinal Defect
+ #Kyphosis: Data on a Post-Operative Spinal Defect

  Applies to version 9.1.0 of package RevoScaleR.